benita-ekene/Capstone_Project/README.md

 ## Project Task
 #### * Use Jenkins and implement Blue/Green deployment strategy.
 1. Launch an ubuntu 18.04 ec2 instancer for jenkins server
-2. Install and setup jenkins on ubuntu 18.04 with instruction from the link https://linuxize.com/post/how-to-install-jenkins-on-ubuntu-18-04/ or any other link as you would prefer
+2. Install and setup jenkins on ubuntu 18.04 with instruction from the link https://linuxize.com/post/how-to-install-jenkins-on-ubuntu-18-04/ or with any other link as you would prefer
-3. Install Docker, AWSCLI, Hadolint and Pylint
+3. Install Docker with instruction from the link https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04/ or with any other link as you would prefer
+4. Install AWSCLI  with instruction from the link https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html or with any other link as you would prefer
+5. Install Hadolint with instruction from the link wget -O hadolint https://github.com/hadolint/hadolint/releases/download/v1.1/hadolint_linux_amd64 &&\
+sudo chmod +x hadolint &&\
+sudo mv hadolint /usr/bin/ or with any other link as you would prefer
+6. Install Pylint with instruction from the link https://askubuntu.com/questions/340940/installing-pylint-for-python3-on-ubuntu or with any other link as you would prefer
+7. Install eksctl and kubectl following this link https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html or any other link as you would prefe.

 #### * Pick AWS Kubernetes as a Service.
 Create kubernets cluster and config file cluster on us-west-2 with the Jenkinsfile on the master branch.
 This should create the EC2 instances.